BayesWatch/deficient-efficient/research-log.md

 Did some hacky `if` statements to make these changes when running with a `DARTS` network.
 Should work.

+Started an experiment training the DARTS network with the proposed settings.
+Unfortunately, my estimate of 24 hours looks to be optimistic.
+The estimate given by the code itself is currently 42 hours.
+I think the training code provided in the DARTS repo was a little faster than this.

+Started parallel experiment running the original training code from scratch on a separate GPU.
+Should be able to compare the learning curves later, if required.

 ### Matching Teacher/Student WRN-28-10 Training

 Currently, the experiments reported here with WRN-28-10 used a WRN-28-10